I love it, need it, can’t be without it!

 In this way you’ll control the sweetness and richness of treats avoiding unnecessary calories.
 Especially if you can share these with your family, it’s also a great way to portion control ????

 By using coco (cocoa) powder, combining it with dates for sweetness and some nuts for healthy fats, you turn a dessert into a super-nourishing snack.
 Plus by making your own, you are being mindful and more present – another good thing when watching your waist line and health.

 It doesn’t need to take too much time either!

 See some quick coco fixes to satisfy sweet tooth:

 This is not a popular solution, I know.
 But incredibly liberating!
 The addictive nature of chocolate (sugar, fat, caffeine) has the power to grow on you.
-Without even realising you easily start increasing your dose.
+Without even realizing you easily start increasing your dose.
 And from making a healthy coco treat once per week it becomes twice per week and before you know it, it’s every day.
 Especially if you have a sweet tooth and are susceptible to binging or getting “addicted” to certain foods.

 As a chocoholic myself, I linger between stages 2 & 3 and every time I manage to free myself from coco treats, I feel so much calmer and happier.
 I feel I become my true self.
 My family feels the benefits too as my patience with everybody is suddenly so much greater ????

 And I wish you had the chance to feel this for yourself.